abhishekkmr031/quiz-game/README.md

 ### TODO's

-- [ ] Design a page wheel game  :- Shekhar
+- [x] Design a page wheel game  :- Shekhar
 - [ ] Skip button if user is not avalible
-- [ ] Chnage a question if question is repeat or always give uniq question
+- [X] Chnage a question if question is repeat or always give uniq question
-- [ ] Music chnage option and and mute audio option avalible there   :-Ram
+- [x] Music chnage option and and mute audio option avalible there   :-Ram
-- [ ] Create a page for adding user and questions with good design   :-Abhishek
+- [x] Create a page for adding user and questions with good design   :-Abhishek
 - [ ] Create user account page
-- [ ] Write unit test cases for components
 - [x] Create a landing page for game
 - [x] Implement a ngx-wheel with start button it's start

 Before creating any UI chnage create mockup for file and get approvel form any team member then you will start work
 ### TODO's backend

-- [ ] Implement node js backend
+- [x] Implement node js backend
-- [ ] Create end point api for add questions
+- [x] Create end point api for add questions
-- [ ] Create end point api for users (players)
+- [x] Create end point api for users (players)
-- [ ] Create a schema for mongo db and host mongo server
+- [x] Create a schema for mongo db and host mongo server

 # wheel-backend
 ### API Endpoints